Foreign territories of Singapore

-Foreign territories of Singapore are the plots of land owned by the Republic of Singapore that are geographically distant from the boundaries of the country or are located in other countries.

-The foreign territories of Singapore do not include diplomatic missions, like embassies and high commissions operated by Singapore in other countries, because contrary to popular belief, diplomatic missions do not exercise full sovereign rights of Singapore but only enjoy certain immunity of local laws.
+Singapore owns foreign territories that are geographically distant from the boundaries of the country or are located in other countries.
+These foreign territories do not include diplomatic missions, like embassies and high commissions operated by Singapore in other countries, because contrary to popular belief, diplomatic missions do not exercise full sovereign rights of Singapore but only enjoy certain immunity of local laws.

 Foreign territories

 Pulau Pisang Lighthouse

 The land in which Pulau Pisang Lighthouse sits on is owned by Singapore, more explicitly by the Maritime and Port Authority of Singapore for Singapore.
 This piece of land is in the possession of Singapore due to an 1885 agreement and 1900 indenture that allows the Straits Settlement Government to lease a plot of land (0.809 ha) and the roadway leading to it from the Johor Government for the sole purpose of building a lighthouse on Pulau Pisang in perpetuity.
 The land would be returned to Malaysia if the lighthouse were to no longer be operated, as the ultimate sovereignty of the land belongs to them.
 The surrounding territory is under Malaysia's jurisdiction.
 Despite the lighthouse and the roadway being under the jurisdiction of Singapore, access to the location is controlled by the Johor Government that stipulates that workers entering or exiting the territory register with the Immigration Department in Kukup, Johor.
 Despite the arrangement, the plot of land on which the lighthouse sits on is rarely considered to be an exclave of Singapore.
 There have been calls for the Johor Government to assume control of the lighthouse, especially after the ruling by the International Court of Justice at The Hague which awarded Pedra Branca to Singapore in 2008.

 The interpretation of the 1900 indenture is highly similar to the agreement made by the British to the Federated Malay States Railways in 1918 for a 999-year land lease to operate the current Malaysia KTM in Singapore, with specifically a covenant that restricts its use solely for the railway, otherwise following the end of its use the Singapore government would assume control of this land.
 But despite the agreement, six plots of prime land in Singapore were eventually given to Malaysia for joint operation venture in exchange for the land in which the railway sits on.